hschellman/computing-basics/setup.md

 ~~~
 {: .output}

-You do want to follow the instructions and copy and paste the link into your browser (can be any browser).
+You will need to follow the instructions and copy and paste that link into your browser (can be any browser).
 There is a time limit on it so its best to do it right away.
-Always choose Fermilab as the identity provider in the menu, even if your home institution is listed.
-After you hit log on, you'll get a message saying you approved the access request, and then after a short delay (may be several seconds) in the terminal you will see.
+Choose Fermilab as the identity provider in the menu, even if your home institution is listed.
+After you hit log on with your service credentials, you'll get a message saying you approved the access request, and then after a short delay (may be several seconds) in the terminal you will see.

 ~~~